Frequently Asked Questions (FAQ) for the Class of 2027: Incoming Students and Families/Supporters

 What are placement exams?
 When will placement exams take place?

 The primary purpose of Dartmouth-generated placement exams is to ensure that you are taking courses appropriate to your level of preparation.
 It is strongly recommended that you take them when there is a question of placement or we lack sufficient information in the form of standardized test scores to evaluate advanced preparation during high school.
-Watch for information from New Student Orientation about placement exams in late July.
+Watch for information from New Student Orientation about placement exams later this summer!

 In the meantime, you can also find departmental placement information on individual department websites.